 10. Don’t just pick the first wireless network vendor you find

-Here at SecurEdge Networks we are experts in designing and deploying the best wireless network for your school.
-We have worked with schools all over the country and are experts in school wireless design.
-If your school is considering BYOD, please feel free to contact us here with any questions or for a free consultation.
+Here at SecurEdge Networks we are experts in designing and deploying enterprise-grade wireless networks for schools.
+If you're considering BYOD, please feel free to contact us here with any questions you might have about WiFi, application performance, security, or how to get started.
 Our goal is to be a resource for you.
 Good luck!